lightward/mechanic-tasks/docs/cancel-fulfillments-when-an-order-is-fully-refunded/README.md

 This task will also monitor for new refunds.
 When a new refund changes an order's status to fully refunded, this task will cancel all fulfillments for that order.

 Configure this task to choose which fulfillment statuses Mechanic will look for.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/cancel-fulfillments-when-an-order-is-fully-refunded), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/cancel-fulfillments-when-an-order-is-fully-refunded.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).